baatzhm/Education_Homework/terraform-getting-started.md

 ## Install Terraform
 The first step to getting started with Terraform is to get it installed.
 HashiCorp distributes Terraform as a [binary package](https://www.terraform.io/downloads.html).
 You can also install Terraform using popular package managers.

-For more detail about installation options, see [install terraform](https://learn.hashicorp.com/tutorials/terraform/install-cli)
+For more detail about installation options, see [Install Terraform](https://learn.hashicorp.com/tutorials/terraform/install-cli).

 ## Build Infrastructure
 With Terraform installed, you are ready to build your first infrastructure.